Crowborough railway station: Facilities and Connections

+Before February 2023, The London bound platform was the only platform that was accessible without steps, making the Uckfield bound platform only reachable by a stepped footbridge.
+Though in February 2023, a new footbridge was opened (replacing the old one) featuring 2 lift for both ends, making the station now accessible without steps.

 The station is served Monday-Saturday by the Compass Travel routes 228/229 bus routes to Tunbridge Wells.
 The Brighton and Hove Regency route 29 to Brighton and Lewes also stops nearby in Crowborough Town Centre.